-Even when it became legal to sell kangaroo meat in South Australia this local game was slow to find its way onto menus.
-In 1993-4, because of the constitutional freedom of trade between the Australian States, it became legal to sell kangaroo meat for human consumption throughout Australia.
+Even when it became legal to sell kangaroo meat in South Australia, this local game was slow to find its way onto menus.
+In 1993-4, because of the constitution’s guarantee of freedom of trade between the Australian States, it became legal to sell kangaroo meat for human consumption throughout Australia.
 Many conservationists still oppose its use.

-Kangaroo is also claimed to be healthier that other red meats, owning to its low percentage of fat.
-However some have concerns about the ethics of wild harvesting, claiming that it is inhumane.
-Advocates of the industry claim that shooters are skilled specialists and the animals are spared the stress incurred by domesticated animals both in their rearing at at slaughterhouses.
+Kangaroo is also claimed to be healthier than other red meats, owing to its low percentage of fat.
+However, some have concerns about the ethics of wild harvesting, claiming that it is inhumane.
+Advocates of the industry claim that shooters are skilled specialists and the animals are spared the stress incurred by domesticated animals both in their rearing at slaughterhouses.

 The meat is now regularly found in supermarkets.
 It is difficult to cook well, mainly because of the lack of fat.
 Kangaroo needs to be cooked quickly on a high heat as it will be chewy if underdone and tough if over-cooked.

 Kangaroo meat is now exported to over 40 countries worldwide, with the industry saying it’s worth an estimated $150 million annually.
 Here in Australia, many of us still have a sentimental reason for avoiding it.
 After all, who wants to eat Skippy?